anphonic/ej2-aspnetmvc-docs/src/maps/maps/color-mapping.md

 2. Equal color mapping
 3. Desaturation color mapping

-To add color mapping to the shapes of the Maps, bind the data source to the `DataSource` property of `MapsLayer` class and set the field name which contains the color value in the data source to the `ColorValuePath` property.
+To add color mapping to the shapes of the Maps, bind the data source to the `DataSource` property of `MapsLayer` and set the field name which contains the color value in the data source to the `ColorValuePath` property.

 ## Types of color mapping

 ### Range color mapping

 Range color mapping applies the color to the shapes of the Maps which matches the numeric values in the data source within the given color mapping ranges.
-The `From` and `To` properties in the `MapsColorMapping` class are used to mention the color mapping ranges in the Maps.
+The `From` and `To` properties in the `MapsColorMapping` are used to mention the color mapping ranges in the Maps.

-Bind the "**ViewBag.populationData**" data to the `DataSource` property of `MapsLayer` class and set the `ColorValuePath` property of `MapsShapeSettings` class as "**density**".
-The range values can be set using the `From` and `To` properties of `MapsColorMapping` class.
-Please find the data source used in the below sample which demonstrates the population density of some countries.
+Bind the **ViewBag.populationData** data to the `DataSource` property of `MapsLayer` and set the `ColorValuePath` property of `MapsShapeSettings` as **density**.
+The range values can be set using the `From` and `To` properties of `MapsColorMapping`.

 ```sh
  [